M.A. Courses

 Description: A specialized topics course reflecting current trends and issues in the study of literature and culture.
 Topics vary per semester.

-ENGL 6035 African Literature
+INGL 6035 African Literature

 Credit hours: 3